 - Milk.
 Heat up the evaporated milk and add it to the coffee.
 Adding cold milk cools the coffee just enough for drinking.
-You can also froth it at home and add it to coffee.
+You can also froth evaporated milk at home and add it to the coffee.

 - Sugar.
 Add sugar to taste